Antisocial personality disorder: Comorbidity

-ASPD commonly coexists with the following conditions:
+ASPD presents high comorbidity rates with various psychiatric conditions, particularly substance use and mood disorder.
+Individuals diagnosed with ASPD are significantly more prone to develop substance use disorder (SUDs), with studies showing that they are approximately 13 times more likely to be diagnosed with a SUD than those without ASPD.
+This population also faces increased risks for mood disorders, including a fourfold likelihood of experiencing major depressive disorder, as well as heightened risks for suicidal ideation and behaviors.
+Anxiety disorders, particularly post-traumatic stress disorder (PTSD) and social anxiety disorder, are also common comorbidities, affecting up to 50% of individuals with ASPD.
+These comorbidities often exacerbate the problems of those with ASPD, leading to more severe symptoms, complex treatment needs, and poorer clinical outcomes.

-When combined with alcoholism, people may show frontal function deficits on neuropsychological tests greater than those associated with each condition.
+When combined with alcoholism, people may show frontal brain function deficits on neuropsychological tests greater than those associated with each condition.
 Alcohol use disorder is likely caused by lack of impulse and behavioral control exhibited by antisocial personality disorder patients.
-The rates of ASPD tends to register around 40–50% in male alcohol and opiate addicts.
-However, it is important to remember this is not a causal relationship, but rather a plausible consequence of cognitive deficits as a result of ASPD.

 Causes

-Personality disorders are seen to be caused by a combination and interaction of genetic and environmental influences.
-Genetically, it is the intrinsic temperamental tendencies as determined by their genetically influenced physiology, and environmentally, it is the social and cultural experiences of a person in childhood and adolescence encompassing their family dynamics, peer influences, and social values.
-People with an antisocial or alcoholic parent are considered to be at higher risk.
-Fire-setting, and cruelty to animals during childhood are also linked to the development of antisocial personality.
-The condition is more common in males than in females, and among incarcerated populations.
-Although the causes listed correlate to the risk of developing ASPD, it’s imperative to note that merely one factor is unlikely to be the only cause associated with ASPD and relating to a listed cause does not necessarily mean that a person should identify themselves with having ASPD.
+Personality disorders are generally believed to be caused by a combination and interaction of genetics and environmental influences.
+People with an antisocial or alcoholic parent are considered to be at higher risk of developing ASPD.
+Fire-setting and cruelty to animals during childhood are also linked to the development of an antisocial personality disorder, along with being more common in males and among incarcerated populations.
+Although the causes listed correlate to the risk of developing ASPD, one factor alone is unlikely to be the only cause associated with ASPD and relating to a listed cause does not necessarily mean that a person should identify or be identified as having ASPD.

+According to professor Emily Simonoff of the Institute of Psychiatry, Psychology and Neuroscience, there are many variables that are consistently connected to ASPD, such as: childhood hyperactivity and conduct disorder, criminality in adulthood, lower IQ scores, and reading problems.
+Additionally, children who grow up with a predisposition of ASPD and interact with other delinquent children are likely to later be diagnosed with ASPD.